Differences Between Backwardation and Contango

 - Rate of interest (r): Postponing purchase of the asset in the spot market because of going long the futures contract keeps you with more cash which is assumed to be earning interest (at the risk-free rate) till the asset is purchased in the futures market.
-So, the spot price compounds at the rate of interest till the asset is purchased in the future which gets reflected in the current futures price.
+So, the spot price compounds at the rate of interest until the asset is purchased in the future which gets reflected in the current futures price.

 - Convenience Yield (y): An industry or big companies may feel that there is going to be a shortage of a commodity, say ‘oil’.
 Thus they indicate starting to increase their stockpile of oil barrels now rather than doing it in the future.
 They do not sell existing oil barrels in the fear that they may not be able to buy it in the future as it might be in shortage.
-This mood and momentum pushes the Spot Price up and lack of demand in the futures market pushes its price down relative to the spot.
+This mood and momentum push the Spot Price up to and lack of demand in the futures market pushes its price down relative to the spot.
 This is a ‘fear premium’ embedded in the spot price.

 How does it become a yield?

-Due to the fear of perceived future shortage, they don’t sell the asset as they may use it for production etc. Note that it starts looking like an income producing asset although it doesn’t produce income!
+Due to the fear of perceived future shortage, they don’t sell the asset as they may use it for production, etc. Note that it starts looking like an income-producing asset although it doesn’t produce income!